Lege19/newc/README.md

 Note that each time `subtype` is used it creates a new type set

+#### Subtype inheritance

+Subtypes inherit any traits and methods implemented by the parent type.
+However you *can* also override methods.

 #### Type Declarations

 Structs can be declared in the exact same way as Rust structs, but this is syntactic sugar for: